-5 year Leitlhof gas power plant - 5 years of sustainable climate protection
+5 year Leitlhof gas power plant

 Family Mühlmann has found innovative ways to take part actively in the climate protection.
 There are initiatives like the use of local products from the region and in-house garden, the own wooden power station delivers ecological stream and thermal energy for the whole hotel.
 Besides that, the required wood chips come from the close surroundings.